yerinnn0/DeceptionMTD/README.md

       3. Solve the MDP with deception

-      4. Solve IRL (Generates trajectory \rightarrow Estimates rewards)
+      4. Solve IRL (Generates trajectory -> Estimates rewards)

       5. Save the results